singpath/example-app/docs/jspm.md

 jspm /some/entry/point.js ./dist/my-project.js --minify --skip-source-maps
 ```

-The return script is self contain and can be used redirectly:
+The return script is self contain and can be used directly:
 ```html
 <!DOCTYPE html>
 <html>